‘I’m a Cardiologist, and Here’s What It Really Means When You’re Out of Breath From Walking Up the Stairs’

 According to a cardiologist, if you too, are out of breath by the time you reach the top of your steps, it has absolutely nothing to do with how "in shape" you actually are.

-"The medical terminology for ‘getting winded’ is dyspnea," says Satjit Bhusri, MD, cardiologist and founder of Upper East Side Cardiology.
-This phenomenon, he adds, occurs when your heart is "working in overdrive" when you're exerting your muscles in strenuous activities, like walking up a steep flight of stairs.
+"The medical terminology for "getting winded" is dyspnea," says Satjit Bhusri, MD, cardiologist and founder of Upper East Side Cardiology.
+This phenomenon, he adds, happens when your heart is "working in overdrive" when you're exerting your muscles in strenuous activities, like walking up a steep flight of stairs.
 "Your muscles are demanding more oxygen supply and your heart is trying to meet that demand.
 The final result is cardiac output, which is essentially the amount of energy your heart is putting out to the body," he says.
 Your body works to balance its cardiac output by doing things like speeding up your heart rate or forcing you to breathe faster, which explains why your heart is pounding.

 Experts In This Article